Myth 1. The Earth’s climate has always changed

 Plants do need carbon dioxide (CO2) to live.
 Plants and forests remove and store away huge amounts of carbon dioxide from the atmosphere each year.
 The problem is, there’s only so much carbon dioxide they can absorb and this amount is getting less, as more and more forests are cut down across the world, largely to produce our food.

 Let’s be clear, CO2 itself does not cause problems.
 It's part of the natural global ecosystem.
-The problem is the quantity of CO2 that’s being produced by us as humans; there hasn’t been this level of CO2 in the atmosphere for thee million years.[2]
+The problem is the quantity of CO2 that’s being produced by us as humans; there hasn’t been this level of CO2 in the atmosphere for three million years.[2]

 Myth 6.
 Animals will adapt to climate change